Skip to main content

 • Adults age 50 to 74 with risk factors for severe RSV disease

-Here’s what you should know about the RSV vaccine:
+What should I know about the RSV vaccine?

 • The vaccine helps your body build immunity against the virus, ideally before RSV season gets underway.